Handling Guest Requests at 3 AM Without Night Staff

 Small hotels don't need a night front desk to provide 24/7 guest service.
 They need the right combination: self-service information on the portal (WiFi, hours, emergency numbers), an AI concierge for questions that go beyond FAQ, and automated alerts to the manager's phone for situations that need a human.

 A guest who finds the WiFi password on the portal at 2 AM won't write a bad review.
 A guest who couldn't reach anyone at 2 AM will.
-That difference comes down to a few hours of tool configuration, not another full-time night shift position.
+That difference comes down to having the repeat answers configured in the portal, not another full-time night shift position.

 Written by